markjprice/web-dev-net9/docs/errata/improvements.md

 For readers who fail to connect, I will add a [troubleshooting guide](sql-container-issues.md) with suggestions of how to fix their issues.

+I will also add a warning about making sure command lines are entered all in one line:

+> **Warning!** The preceding command must be entered all on one line, or the container will not be started up correctly.
+All command lines used in this book can be found and copied from the following link: https://github.com/markjprice/web-dev-net9/blob/main/docs/command-lines.md

 # Page 33 - Creating a class library for entity models

 > Thanks to [P9avel](https://github.com/P9avel) for raising [this issue on January 2, 2025](https://github.com/markjprice/web-dev-net9/issues/5).